Geometric Constraints in Deep Learning Frameworks: A Survey: Attention Meets Geometry

 Zhu et al. \cite{zhu2021multi} use two types of transformer modules to extract geometry-aware features in an MVS pipeline, a global-context transformer module and a 3D geometry transformer module.
-The global-context transformer module extracts 3D-consistent reference features $(T_r)$ which is then used as input to the 3D-geometry transformer module to facilitate cross-view attention. $(T_r)$ is used to generate K and V to enhance interaction between reference and source view features for obtaining dense correspondence.
+The global-context transformer module extracts 3D-consistent reference features $(T_r)$ which are then used as input to the 3D-geometry transformer module to facilitate cross-view attention. $(T_r)$ is used to generate K and V to enhance interaction between reference and source view features for obtaining dense correspondence.

-Guo et al. \cite{guo2020normalized} use a geometrically aware attention mechanism for image captioning tasks.
-Unlike other methods discussed above, they do not modify the attention mechanism in itself but add a bias term which makes the feature extraction biased towards specific content.
-Their attention module is similar to \cite{dosovitskiy2020image} apart from the added bias term in score $E$ calculation, Eq. \ref{eq:biased-atten}, where $G_{ij}$ is the relative geometry feature between two objects $i$ and $j$.
-There are two terms in score $E$, the left one is \textit{content-based weights} and the right one is \textit{geometric bias}.
-They propose three different ways of applying geometric bias. \textit{content-independent} bias (Eq. \ref{eq:content-independent-bias}) assumes static geometric bias, i.e. same geometric bias is applied to all the K-Q pairs.
-The \textit{query-dependent} bias provides geometric information based on the type of query (\ref{eq:query-dependent}) and \textit{key-dependent} bias provides geometric information based on the clues present in keys (Eq. \ref{eq:key-dependent}).
+Guo et al. \cite{guo2020normalized} use a geometry-aware attention mechanism for image captioning.
+Unlike other methods discussed above, they do not modify the attention mechanism itself but add a bias term which makes the feature extraction biased towards specific content.
+Their attention module is similar to \cite{dosovitskiy2020image} apart from the added bias term in score $E$ calculation, $E = QK^T + \phi(Q',K',G)$, where $G_{ij}$ is the relative geometry feature between two objects $i$ and $j$.
+There are two terms in score $E$, the \textit{content-based weights} and \textit{geometric bias}.
+They propose three different ways of applying geometric bias. \textit{content-independent} bias ($\phi^{independent}_{ij} = ReLU(w^T_g G_{ij})$) assumes static geometric bias, i.e. same geometric bias is applied to all the K-Q pairs.
+The \textit{query-dependent} bias provides geometric information based on the type of query ($\phi^{query}_{ij} = Q^{'T}_g G_{ij}$) and \textit{key-dependent} bias provides geometric information based on the clues present in keys, $\phi^{key}_{ij} = K^{'T}_g G_{ij}$